Stymie: Rule history

-Rule modifications
+Modifications

 In 1920, the United States Golf Association tested a modified stymie rule for one year, allowing a stymied player to concede the opponent's next putt.
 The next change to the stymie rule came in 1938, when the USGA began a two-year trial in which an obstructing ball within 6 in of the hole could be moved regardless of the distance between the balls.
 The USGA made this rule permanent in 1941.
 However, during this time, the Royal and Ancient Golf Club of St Andrews never modified their stymie rule.

-Rule abolished
+Abolishment

 The stymie rule was abolished in 1952, when the first jointly published set of rules established by the USGA and the R&A came into effect.